 Feature-Based Clone Detection

 The feature-based clone detection approach analyzes the program to extract the pool of features provided by the two apps.
 The extracted features are compared to detect the amount of plagiarism in the code with the help of certain tools available online.
-The selected features can differ significantly in terms of variables, class names, number of classes, loops, libraries, and other programming constructs.
+The selected features can differ significantly regarding variables, class names, number of classes, loops, libraries, and other programming constructs.
 This approach is not fully-proof as it ignores the structural similarities of the programs.
 These approaches have a low clone detection ratio and are highly prone to be fooled.

 Structure-Based Clone Detection

 The structure-based clone detection approach converts the programs into multiple tokens generating a stream of the same.
 These token streams are then compared to detect smart plagiarism wherein the constructs that can be modified with ease such as whitespace characters, variables, comments, etc. are ignored.
 This approach is more robust than the previous approach in detecting structure plagiarism as it can detect similar or nearly similar code.
 However, the code modifications cannot be detected properly as the streams do not have semantic knowledge.

 PDG-Based Clone Detection